 CO2 Fire Extinguisher

-Carbon dioxide extinguishes flames, but you've never put out a candle like this, before.
+Carbon dioxide gas can be a fire extinguisher, but you've probably never put out a candle like this, before.

 - Baking soda